jonathonadams/zero-to-production/apps/backends/api/README.md

 ### Archived Postgres & Sequelize setup

 This API Server was initially setup with Postgres & Sequelize.
 The final version of the API using Postgres & Sequelize has been tagged `Final-Postgres/Sequelize`.
 You can check that out to view the API before switching to MongoDB & Mongoose

+// Aliases are in respect to to the root directory, i.e the index.js file